amarjilani/Cellular-Automata/src/README.md

 **Due to the use of templating in our general purpose CA library, all of the CA implementation is done within the header files in the /Include directory**

-## LIST OF SUBDIRECTORIES IN THIS DIRECTORY

-- Visualization/ - contains useful visualization scripts

 ## LIST OF FILES IN THIS DIRECTORY

 - README - this file